drawrowfly/tiktok-scraper/README.md

     // socks proxy: socks5://127.0.0.1:8080
     proxy: '',

-    // Enable or Disable event emitter.
-If true then you can accept data through events: {boolean default: false}
-    event: false,

-    // Timeout between requests.
-If 'rate limit' error received then this option can be useful: {int default: 0}
-    timeout: 0,

     // Set to {true} to search by user id: {boolean default: false}
     by_user_id: false,